athenian-apcs/elevens-game-part-two-template-a1e207/README.md

 <br />

-Add code to [ElevensBoard.java](src/main/java/ElevensBoard.java) and [Deck.java](src/main/java/Deck.java) files, and then test your code by running the main method in [Main.java](src/main/java/Main.java) file.
+Add code to [ElevensBoard.java](src/main/java/ElevensBoard.java), and then test your code by running the main method in [Main.java](src/main/java/Main.java) file.

 ## Run your code with:
 The easiest way to run your code is to press the play button in [Main.java](src/main/java/Main.java).